google-research/runtime-error-prediction/README.md

 The dataset is derived from the [Project CodeNet dataset](https://github.com/IBM/Project_CodeNet).
 We filter the CodeNet dataset to 2.4 million Python submissions, and augment each with a label indicating any runtime error the program encounters when it is run on a sample input.
 We detail the contents of our augmented version of the dataset below.

+The datasets can be found at `gs://python-runtime-errors/datasets/project-codenet/2021-12-29` and `gs://python-runtime-errors/datasets/project-codenet/2021-12-29-nodoc`.

 ### Loading the Dataset

 The [data_io](core/data/data_io.py) library provides functionality `load_dataset` for loading dataset iterators.